 - It can never hurt to ask if you can visit the cockpit; just explain you’re an aviation geek and are fascinated by the plane, as the worst they can say is “no”

-- For the most part, cockpit visits are at the pilot’s discretion, so it’s all a function of how busy they are; they may be willing to let you visit before the flight, after the flight, or not at all
+- For the most part, cockpit visits are at the captain’s discretion, so it’s all a function of how busy the pilots are, and what their comfort level is (especially with the pandemic); they may be willing to let you visit before the flight, after the flight, or not at all

-- If you do get to visit the cockpit, be mindful of the pilots’ time, and get the hint if they want you to leave; some pilots may be super chatty and keep you up for a while (as was the case for Jacob), while others may only have a spare minute
+- If you do get to visit the cockpit, be mindful of the pilots’ time, and get the hint if they want you to leave; some pilots may be super chatty and keep you up for a while, while others may only have a spare minute

 - Ask before snapping pictures, as some airlines allow cockpit visits but don’t allow photos in the cockpit

-In general I’ve found US and European airlines to be extremely accommodating of cockpit visits.
-The same is true on some Asian airlines, though at times I’ve found the request can be lost in translation, as they’re sometimes a bit confused why an adult would want to visit the cockpit.
+In general I’ve found airlines in the United States and Europe to be extremely accommodating of cockpit visits.
+In other parts of the world I’ve found it to be a bit more hit-or-miss, as sometimes there’s confusion about why an adult would want to visit the cockpit.

 Despite all the security procedures in place nowadays, cockpit visits are still very much possible on most airlines.
 Just be sure you ask the flight attendant first, and be ready to take “no” for an answer if the pilots are busy and/or not very social.
 If you are invited, be mindful of the pilots’ time, and ask before snapping pictures.